omnitool-ai/omnitool/README.md

 /generateJwtToken exec Workflow 30000
 ```

+Please see [examples/api.mjs] for an example javascript which runs a recipe.

 **Output**

 The script will output a JWT, which is a token string to be used in the authorization header for your API requests.